Chiang Rai International Airport

-In 2014, Airports of Thailand said that they would expand Chiang Rai airport.
+In 2014, Airports of Thailand (AOT) announced that they would expand Chiang Rai Airport.
 The plans include building an additional taxiway and more shops, and possibly extending the runway.
 This should be completed in 2030.

 Chiang Rai International Airport was named "Mae Fah Luang", after Princess Srinagarindra, mother of the previous monarch, Bhumibol Adulyadej, reigning under the dynastic name of Rama IX.

+Expansion

+Since the relaxation of COVID-19 travel restrictions, the airport is handling approximately 3,900 passengers per day.
+However, there are still no international flights operating to the airport.
+Airports of Thailand has approved expansion plans for the airport to attract international carriers and improve the experience for passengers using the airport's facilities.
+This includes improvements to the airport's entrance and exit roads, the construction of a Maintenance Repair Operation centre (MRO) for aircraft maintenance, and the construction of a parallel taxiway.

+The construction of the aircraft maintenance facility is set to be completed by 31 July 2023.
+The facility will be able to service and repair large Airbus and Boeing aircraft from China.
+The airport will also become a cargo transportation hub for the northern region of Thailand.